slvg01/3_openspace_organizer/README.md

 - Read data from an Excel file
 - Structure and present a GitHub project

-## Installation and running
-- built on python version 3.11.5: [Python interpreter](https://www.python.org/downloads/) at minima is needed  or [IDE](https://code.visualstudio.com/download)
-- clone the full repo including the src folder that contains the class and function script
-- script are built with relative path thus launch from:   openspace-organizer> python main.py
-- you must have a csv file with the names to load in the main directory.
-A default file callded colleagues.csv is preloaded.
-If you change that file name please change the load instruction accordingly on main.py
-- you may change the nb of seats per table in the table.py script, class Table argument - default is 4
-- you change the nb of table in the openspace.py script class OpenSpace argument -default is 6

 ## Main features (on the main branch)
 The default setup of the open space is 6 tables of 4 seats → 24 seats